 Cauliflower Rice and Pinto Bean Vegan Burrito Bowl

-Cauliflower rice is mixed with seasoned pinto beans, Poblano chiles, and red onions and topped with tomato-avocado salsa for a delicious vegan cauliflower rice burrito bowl.
+Cauliflower Rice and Pinto Bean Vegan Burrito Bowl features cauliflower rice mixed with seasoned pinto beans, Poblano chiles, and red onions and topped with tomato-avocado salsa for a delicious vegan dinner.
 This recipe is not only vegan, but it’s also low-glycemic and gluten-free and you can easily make it low-carb by using less beans.
 Use the Diet-Type Index to find more recipes like this one.

 I know about all the reasons to eat less meat, so I try hard to come up with a good Meatless Monday recipe suggestion here every Sunday.
 I like the challenge of creating recipes without meat.
 But admittedly, quite a few of my meatless recipes include cheese, so I’m always doubly excited when I can create a knock-your-socks-off recipe that’s actually Vegan.
 And this Cauliflower Rice and Pinto Bean Vegan Burrito Bowl was absolutely amazing; Jake and I gobbled it up!